kapila-silwathge/CodingChallenge/README.md

 ####1.MongoDB

-need to have mongodb running to run the app with collection populated with data.
+need to have running Mongodb with  data populate to  run the applicaton.

 default values are
 ```